iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 - Y | Dependent Variable | Target Vector: A list of numbers, can be in a single row or column.
 - x | Independent Variables | Features Matrix: An array of numbers, one or more rows / columns
 - m | Slope: How much y changes when x changes?
-- C | Intercept: The baseline value of Y when x is 0.
+- c | Intercept: The baseline value of Y when x is 0.
 - Residual | Error: The difference between actual and predicted values.

 ### Linear Regression: